Horace Pippin: Postwar life and art career

 Immediately after the war, Pippin moved to Bellville, New Jersey with his brother and worked as a truck driver.
 The following year, 1920, he married Jennie Fetherstone Wade Giles, who had been widowed twice and had a six-year-old-son, Richard Wade.
 Pippin moved to his wife's home in West Chester, Pennsylvania, where city directories from the mid-1920s list him as a laborer.
 The 1930 census lists him as a junk dealer, and he also reportedly made deliveries for his wife's laundry business.

+Pippin took up art in the mid-1920s by burning designs—mostly snow scenes—into wood panels with a hot poker and adding paint in one or two colors to highlight specific components of the image.